Shalom1131/Cyber-Project/README.md

 - **TensorFlow 2.15**
 - **Keras 2.15**
 - **Pillow** (for image loading)
+- add empty file called "temp" to the environment
 - Other libraries: see below

 ### 2. **Install dependencies**